-My fiction and essays are studied in classrooms across the U.S. and Canada—which means I’ve become homework.
+My fiction and essays are studied in colleges and universities across the U.S. and Canada—which means I’ve become homework.
 I’m a seasoned performer of my own work and I’ve done hundreds of invited readings, talks, and keynote addresses on three different continents.

 Special Collections at Michigan State University’s Library has purchased my current and future literary papers, which as a friend says, earns me “a share of dusty immortality.”

-You can find my blogs about writing, books, publishing, and the writing life at my other web site’s blog Writing Across Genres and on The Huffington Post.
+You can find my blogs about writing, books, publishing, and the writing life at my other website’s blog Writing Across Genres and on The Huffington Post.
 For more information about my books and me, including upcoming gigs, check out www.levraphael.com.
-Read my latest interview, with journalist Andrea King Collier, here.
+To learn about my own writing process, read a recent interview with journalist Andrea King Collier here.